 While SNHU has no general written policy on confidential reporting that allows the victim or witness to remain anonymous, the Wellness Center provides free, confidential, and accessible assistance in reporting sexual assault, sexual harassment, domestic violence, dating violence, and stalking.
-Persons wishing to contact Southern New Hampshire University Public Safety anonymously may call (603) 645.9700, or can fill out a Report a Crime Confidentially form.
+Persons wishing to contact Southern New Hampshire University Public Safety anonymously may fill out a Report a Crime Confidentially form.
+In addition, SNHU has an ombuds service available for employees where employees can remain anonymous.